Passport Replacements – How to Replace a Lost Passport?

 U.S. residents who are planning to travel before they anticipate getting a replacement passport have other options, including:

-- Regional passport center – Check with the U.S. State Department to determine if there is a regional passport center in your area.
+- Regional Passport Agency – Check with the U.S. State Department to determine if there is a regional passport agency in your area.
 Each of these centers will issue replacement passports by appointment only.
 Make sure you take all the required documents with you for your appointment, or you will be unable to get a new passport.

 - Expediting services -Replacement Passport